 - One semester of human anatomy and physiology (4+ credit hour course) may be accepted for one semester of human anatomy and one semester of physiology.

-- Two semesters of mathematics (calculus, pre-calculus, statistics, college algebra or trigonometry)
+- One semester of mathematics (calculus, pre-calculus, additional statistics course, college algebra, or trigonometry)

 - One course in medical terminology